HL2MT/avatar/README.md

 pip install requirements.txt

 # Then
-replace with your groq api key in line 8 in speech_to_sspeech_with_history.py
+replace with your groq api key in .env file

 # Then
 python speech_to_speech_with_history.py